cos418atPrinceton/assignments_template/assignment1-3/README.md

   <li>
-    The code we give you runs the workers as threads within a single UNIX process, and can exploit multiple cores on a single machine.
+    The code we give you runs the workers as threads within a single process, and can exploit multiple cores on a single machine.
 Some modifications would be needed in order to run the workers on multiple machines communicating over a network.
 The RPCs would have to use TCP rather than UNIX-domain sockets;